-It is also important to keep Nerf guns away from small children, as they may choke on the small parts.
+It is also important to pay attention to Nerf safety recommendations, and keep guns away from small children, as they may choke on the small parts.

 Nerf blasters are an excellent way to educate your kids on the proper way to handle firearms and are a relatively harmless toy—with the exception of hitting each other in the eyes.
 However, if played in a safe manner with eyewear, there really isn’t much to fear from Nerf blasters.